relativityone/server-integrationpoints-integrationpoints/README.md

     1. There should also be basic **integration test** coverage over golden flows and negative scenarios.
     1. If you are updating or creating a new workflow or new widely-used class, then you may need to create **system tests** to cover that as well.
 1. Push up your branch, and create a PR into `develop`.
 Add members of the Codigo o Plomo team to the PR.
 You will be able to merge once the pipeline is green.

+## Miscellaneous

+You can find more information about this project including troubleshooting steps and limitations on [Einstein](https://einstein.kcura.com/x/TSO3C).